IHE/ITI.mCSD/input/pagecontent/volume-1.md

 ### 1:46.7.1 Basic Deployment

-A basic deployment may only have a single directory that will maintain data.
+A basic deployment may only have a single directory that will maintain data internally.
 In this case, you would only need the Care Services Selective Supplier (and/or Care Services Update Supplier) to send search results back to one or more Care Services Selective Consumers (or Care Services Update Consumers).
+The Update Client could be a system that caches bulk updates for local reference and doesn't do individual queries.
 See Figure 1:46.7.1-1 below.

 <div>
 {%include basic-deployment.svg%}